cocos/cocos-docs/en/concepts/scene/light/pbr-lighting.md

 **Color temperature** refers to the color of the absolute black body after it has been heated from absolute zero (-273°C).

-**Color temperature** is an important attribute that affects the color of the light.
-It is an optional attribute.
+**Color temperature** is an important property that affects the color of the light.
+It is an optional property.
 When color temperature is enabled, the color temperature also contributes to the color of the light.

 In a real world environment, the ambient color temperature at different times of the day also changes dynamically: